What is a persistent link?

 More Reasons to Use Persistent and Proxied Links

 It ensures users can access the desired article without finding a broken link.

-When referring to an article on the Web, people often copy the URL in the browser address bar.
-Unfortunately, this URL may be a temporary address which breaks after a few hours or it may disappear after the website is redesigned or content removed.
+The URL in your browser's address bar may be a temporary address or may disappear after the website is redesigned or the content is removed.

-Using persistent links also ensures copyright compliance.
-Your library has paid for the license so you may post these links in Canvas or share them with other Stanford users for academic purposes.
-It saves your and your assistants' time and resources from securing copyright clearance for individual articles.
+Your library has licensed most resources so they can be posted in Canvas or shared with other Stanford users for academic purposes.
+It saves time and resources from securing copyright clearance for individual articles.

 It helps let the library know which resources are being used for teaching and research.

 Your librarians regularly monitor and analyze resource usage analytics that help inform licensing and renewal decisions.